bazel-contrib/SIG-rules-authors/go-tutorial.md

 to ignore those directories.

 This is a good time to push your files into a remote git repository like GitHub.
-Now we cover rules_go and gazelle.
+Now we cover rules_go and Gazelle.

 ## Bazel Rules

-As we mentioned previously, bazel provides rules_go and gazelle.
+As we mentioned previously, Bazel provides rules_go and Gazelle.
 You can find more about them here:

 - https://github.com/bazelbuild/rules_go
 - https://github.com/bazelbuild/bazel-gazelle

-At a high level, we use Skylark to define that bazel will use rules from rules_go to create the Go support within a project.
-We use gazelle to manage our BUILD.bazel files, or WORKSPACE files, and other bazel-specific files.
+At a high level, we use Skylark to define that Bazel will use rules from rules_go to create the Go support within a project.
+We use Gazelle to manage our BUILD.bazel files, or WORKSPACE files, and other Bazel-specific files.

 If you are not familiar with BUILD.bazel files or WORKSPACE files look at: https://bazel.build/concepts/build-files.

-Next, let's create our WORKSPACE file so that bazel knows it is using rules_go and gazelle.
+Next, let's create our WORKSPACE file so that Bazel knows it is using rules_go and Gazelle.

 ## Create a WORKSPACE file